jspchp63/rcircuit-phase-engine/README.md

 low-power inference

-edge compute with no transport cost
+edge compute with zero transport cost

 11. Practical Use Cases
 RCIRCUIT is usable today for: